rcabini/compositIA/README.md

 * `L1slice.png` and `L3slice.png`: extracted slices of the CT scan;
 * `L1segmentation.png` and `L3segmentation.png`: segmentations predicted by CompositIA.

+Replace the paths with the appropriate paths to the weight files.
 Weights of all the pretrained models are available [here](http://www.dp-lab.io/compositia/proc_2024/weights).

-To run the complete CompositIA tool by using custom weights, please run:

-    python CompositIA.py --input_path path_to_input/data.nii.gz
-                         --output_folder path_to_output/
-                         --weights_slicer path_to_weights_slicer/weights.hdf5
-                         --weights_L1 path_to_weights_L1/weights.hdf5
-                         --weights_L3 path_to_weights_L3/weights.hdf5

-Replace the paths with the appropriate paths to your custom weight files.
+To run the complete CompositIA tool by using custom weights replace the paths with the appropriate paths to your custom weight files.

 ## License
 CompositIA is licensed under the EUPL-1.2 license.
 See the file LICENSE for more details.